-- Superset (Strength Training) – How quickly you move from one exercise to the next, regular resting periods go from 20-30 seconds of rest in between exercises, but a superset goes from 12-18 seconds resting period
+- Superset (strength training): how quickly you move from one exercise to the next; regular resting periods go from 20-30 seconds of rest between exercises, but a superset goes from 12-18 seconds resting period.

-- PR means “Personal Record”- can refer to either max weight pushed, or pulled, and or reps, usually is interchangeable with “Max”
+- PR (personal Record): can refer to either max weight pushed or pulled and/or reps; usually is interchangeable with “max.”

-- Reps is short for Repetition- how many times you perform the consistent movement of the exercise without stopping
+- Reps (short for repetitions): how many times you perform the consistent movement of the exercise without stopping.

-Those are the bare basics, the more you learn the deeper you can get into Health and Fitness, and even Nutritional Sciences terminology.
+Those are the bare basics.
+The more you learn, the deeper you can get into health and fitness, and even nutritional science terminology.
 Once you master these basics, you’ll better understand how they are practiced and utilized within the gym setting.

 Are there any type of lingo or gym-talk words and phrases that you hear a lot of within your gym community?
 Leave a comment, explanation, or question if you need clarification on any that you might have heard!